PrithivirajDamodaran/bias-bench/README.md

+### Please note, I have done some changes to probe SoTA sentence-transformers, even though I have preserved the existing flow, its still experimental.
+Also, I have not added any safety-nets.
+> Prithivi Da

-# An Empirical Survey of the Effectiveness of Debiasing Techniques for Pre-trained Language Models
+#### An Empirical Survey of the Effectiveness of Debiasing Techniques for Pre-trained Language Models
 > Nicholas Meade, Elinor Poole-Dayan, Siva Reddy

 [![arxiv](https://img.shields.io/badge/arXiv-2110.00768-b31b1b.svg)](https://arxiv.org/abs/2110.08527)